ojusave/music_recommendation_pgvector/README.md

 # Music Recommendation App with pgvector

-A modern web application that demonstrates semantic music search using **pgvector** with **Render's PostgreSQL**.
+A modern web application that demonstrates semantic music search using **pgvector** with **PostgreSQL**.
 Users can describe music in natural language and get intelligent recommendations based on semantic similarity.

 ## Live Demo